 Oscar nommed thesp Daniel O’Herlihy died Feb.
 17 in Malibu after a long illness.
 He was 86.

 Born in Wexford, Ireland, O’Herlihy obtained an architecture degree before starting to act at Dublin’s Abbey Theater.
-He was then cast by Carol Reed in in the 1946 thriller “Odd Man Out.”
+He was then cast by Carol Reed in the 1946 thriller “Odd Man Out.”

 He appeared in more than 70 plays at the Abbey and Gate Theatres before moving to America, where he appeared in Orson Welles’ “Macbeth” at the Mercury Theater and John Houseman’s “Measure for Measure” in Los Angeles, among many others.